Meeshbhoombah/sol/readme.md

 - Find nearest node

 ## To-do
-- [ ] Create Flask server
+- [x] Create Flask server
-- [ ] Allow a new node to be registered
+- [x] Allow a new node to be registered
         - Args = node url, node location
         - Return = a generated node address
-    - Save the node url, address, and location to a CSV
+        - Save the node url, address, and location to a sql databse
 - [ ] Find the nearest node given the location of a node
         - Args = node location
         - Return nearest node address